 Ed’s commitment to the bar extends far beyond the courtroom.
 For more than 30 years, he has lectured on a variety of topics, including federal civil litigation, securities litigation, and corporate governance.
-Since its founding, Ed has been President of the Institute for Law and Economic Policy, which co-sponsors symposia with major law schools to address issues relating to the civil justice system.
-In 2010, he was appointed to the newly-formed Advisory Board of George Washington University’s Center for Law, Economics, & Finance, a think tank within the Law School, for the study and debate of major issues in economic and financial law confronting the United States and the globe.
+Ed is a founder of the Institute for Law and Economic Policy (ILEP), a research and educational foundation dedicated to enhancing investor and consumer access to the civil justice system.
+Each year, ILEP co-sponsors symposia with major law schools to address issues relating to civil justice; Ed currently serves as its President Emeritus.
+In 2010, Ed was appointed to the newly-formed Advisory Board of George Washington University’s Center for Law, Economics, & Finance, a think tank within the Law School, for the study and debate of major issues in economic and financial law confronting the United States and the globe.
 In addition, Ed has served on the Executive Committee and has been an officer of the Ovarian Cancer Research Fund since its inception.

-Ed is an Honorary Lifetime Member of the Lawyers’ Committee for Civil Rights under Law, a member of the American Law Institute, and a life member of the ABA Foundation.
+Ed is an Honorary Lifetime Member of the Lawyers’ Committee for Civil Rights Under Law, a Member of the American Law Institute, and a Life Member of the ABA Foundation.
 Ed is a past Chairman of the Federal Courts Committee of the New York County Lawyers Association and was a member of the organization’s Board of Directors.
-He is an active member of the New York City Bar Association, where he was Chair of the Senior Lawyers’ Committee and served on its Task Force on the Role of Lawyers in Corporate Governance.
+He is active in the New York City Bar Association, where he was previously Chair of the Senior Lawyers’ Committee and served on its Task Force on the Role of Lawyers in Corporate Governance.
 He has also served on its Federal Courts, Federal Legislation, Securities Regulation, International Human Rights, and Corporation Law Committees.
 Ed previously served as Chair of the Legal Referral Service Committee, a joint committee of the New York County Lawyers’ Association and the New York City Bar Association.
-He has been an active member of the American Bar Association, the Federal Bar Council, and the New York State Bar Association, where was a member of the House of Delegates.
+In addition, he has been an active Member of the American Bar Association, the Federal Bar Council, and the New York State Bar Association, where was a Member of the House of Delegates.

 Ed earned his Bachelor of Laws from Yale University.
 He received his Bachelor of Business Administration from City College of New York.